Aphotic zone: Life in the aphotic zone

 Though photosynthesis cannot occur in the aphotic zone, it is not unusual to find an abundance of phytoplankton there.
 Convective mixing due to cooling surface water sinking can increase the concentration of phytoplankton in the aphotic zone and lead to under-estimations of primary production in the euphotic zone during convective mixing events.

-Unusual and unique creatures dwell in this expanse of pitch black water, such as the gulper eel, giant squid, anglerfish, and vampire squid.
-Some life in the aphotic zone does not rely on sunlight at all.
+Animals which inhabit the aphotic zone, including the gulper eel, giant squid, anglerfish, and vampire squid, exibit adaptations to the low-light conditions such as bioluminescence.
 Benthic communities around methane seeps rely on methane-oxidizing microorganisms to supply energy to other microorganisms.

-In some rare cases, bacteria use chemical energy sources such as sulfides and methane.
-Many of the animals in the aphotic zone are bioluminescent, meaning they can produce their light.
-Bioluminescence can be used both for navigation and luring small animals into their jaws.
-An excellent example of this is the angler fish, as it has a light lure protruding in front of its mouth from a unique appendage on its head which provides navigation and as bait for smaller animals.

 Some animals can cross between the photic and aphotic zones in search of food.
-For example, the sperm whale and the southern elephant seal occasionally hunt in the aphotic zone despite the water pressure squashing their bodies; however, not fatally.
+For example, the sperm whale and the southern elephant seal occasionally hunt in the aphotic zone.

 Aphotic zone migration

-After sunset, millions of organisms swarm up from the depths to feed on the microorganisms floating in the warm epipelagic zone.
-Many copepods and invertebrate larvae come up to shallower waters to eat the phytoplankton, which attracts many predators like squid, hatchetfish, and lantern fish.
-The migration of the many bioluminescent animals is visible to the naked eye.
-This nightly vertical migration is the largest (in terms of the number of animals) on our planet.
+At night, many organisms including copepods and invertebrate larvae migrate upwards from the aphotic zone to feed on phytoplankton in the epipelagic, in turn attracting predators like squid, hatchetfish, and lantern fish.
+This constitutes the largest routine migration on Earth.